 Once you’ve decluttered your home, it’s time to deep clean.
 This is especially important if you’re moving into a house that’s been lived in before.
 Cleaning carpets, windows, and baseboards will make your new house feel like home.

-Hiring a professional cleaning service is a great way to take care of this task, but you can also do it yourself if you have the time.
+Hiring a professional cleaning service such as SparklePlentyCleaners, is a great way to take care of this task, but you can also do it yourself if you have the time.